jinseokpark6/CinePic/README.md

 The following **required** functionality is completed:

-- [O] User can view movie details by tapping on a cell.
+- [X] User can view movie details by tapping on a cell.
-- [O] User can select from a tab bar for either **Now Playing** or **Top Rated** movies.
+- [X] User can select from a tab bar for either **Now Playing** or **Top Rated** movies.
-- [O] Customize the selection effect of the cell.
+- [X] Customize the selection effect of the cell.

 The following **optional** features are implemented:

-- [O] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
+- [X] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
-- [O] Customize the navigation bar.
+- [X] Customize the navigation bar.

 The following **additional** features are implemented:

-- [O] Created Movie class to pass and organize objects more efficiently.
+- [X] Created Movie class to pass and organize objects more efficiently.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):